 How to Make Whipped Cream

-If you want to know how to make whipped cream recipe for topping the sweets at your tea parties, follow the simple directions below.
+If you want to know how to make whipped cream recipe for topping the sweets at your teatime parties, follow the simple directions below.

-The difference between whip cream from a tub or can, to real whip cream, can make or break a terrific scone or dessert, so take a few minutes and whip some up the day of your tea party.
-Whipping cream is the best alternative to clotted cream / Devonshire cream.
+The difference between whip cream from a tub or can, to the real thing, can make or break a terrific scone or dessert, so take a few minutes and whip some up the day of your party.
+Whipping cream is the best alternative to clotted or Devonshire.
 It also holds its shape well and can be enhanced with flavorings.

 "Pass the scones